qsub(1p) — Linux manual page

 track the progress of a batch job.

-The -N option allows users to associate a name with the batch
+The -N option allows users to associate a name with the batch job.

-job.
-The job name in no way affects the processing of the batch
+The job name in no way affects the processing of the batch job,

-multiple jobs listed by the qstat utility.
+listed by the qstat utility.

-The -o option allows users to redirect the standard output
+The -o option allows users to redirect the standard output stream.

-yet superfluous output.
+superfluous output.

-The -P option allows users to designate the relative priority of
+The -P option allows users to designate the relative priority of a

-a batch job for selection from a queue.
+batch job for selection from a queue.

 The -q option allows users to specify an initial queue for the

 batch job.
-If the user specifies a routing queue, the batch
+If the user specifies a routing queue, the batch server

-batch server of the queue eventually executes the batch job.
+server of the queue eventually executes the batch job.

 The -r option allows users to control whether the submitted job

-will be rerun if the controlling batch node fails during
+will be rerun if the controlling batch node fails during execution

-specifies that the default, if the -r option is not presented to
+default, if the -r option is not presented to the utility, will be

-the utility, will be that the batch job cannot be rerun, since
+that the batch job cannot be rerun, since the result of rerunning

-the result of rerunning a non-rerunnable job might be
+a non-rerunnable job might be catastrophic.

 The -S option allows users to specify the program (usually a